Upgrade to Drupal 9 Before Drupal 7 and 8 Reach 'End of Life'

 One of the main contributors to the sunsetting of Drupal 8 is its reliance on Symfony — the PHP framework utilized by Drupal to build its CMS system.

 Symfony announced that they are ending support for Symfony 3, the PHP framework Drupal 8 is built on.
 Drupal, which has no control over when Symfony chooses to release and end support, needed to upgrade their own CMS so that websites aren’t built on components that were past its end of life.
 Drupal 9 is built on the most recent version of Symfony.

-A long-term-support (LTS) Drupal 8.9 minor release was released alongside Drupal 9 and will be supported until November 2021.
+A long-term-support (LTS) Drupal 8.9 minor release was released alongside Drupal 9.
 No new features will be added to Drupal 8, and minor releases will not be made available.

 How difficult is it to upgrade to Drupal 9?